iLambda/minimal-grid-square-partition/README.md

 # minimal-grid-square-partition
 An algorithm that separates a set of 2D points with integer coordinates and returns a partition of this set composed only with rectangles.
+Big thanks to [devspaceship](https://github.com/devspaceship "devspaceship")'s idea for an iterative implementation of this algorithm.

 ##Python